Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 ## Mitm6 + ntlmrelayx to ldap

-Another usefull way to poison the network is by giving answer to DHCPv6 requests and setting our host as the default DNS server.
+Another useful way to poison the network is by giving answer to DHCPv6 requests and setting our host as the default DNS server.
-Windows by default prefer IPv6 other IPv4 so we could capture and poison the response to DHCPv6 query to change the DNS server and redirect queries to our machine with the tool [MITM6](https://github.com/dirkjanm/mitm6).
+Windows by default prefers IPv6 over IPv4 so we could capture and poison the response to DHCPv6 query to change the DNS server and redirect queries to our machine with the tool [MITM6](https://github.com/dirkjanm/mitm6).

 - We will start mitm6 to poison dhcpv6 and get dns request from the hosts
 - As a side note, i notice we can poison domain controler but after that the DC's doesn't care and still use their localhost dns server.